yeguns2/fpga-mnist-accelerator/README.md

 The accelerator runs at a **confirmed 100 MHz clock**.

 For comparison, a software reference implementation runs on the same MicroBlaze processor, and its execution time is measured using an **AXI timer**.
-This provides a clean apples-to-apples comparison: same algorithm, same data, same platform—hardware datapath versus software execution.
+This provides a clean comparison: same algorithm, same data, same platform—hardware datapath versus software execution.

 ---